 The screen part of the resistive touch screen is a multi-layer composite film, which is composed of a layer of glass or organic glass as the base, and the surface is coated with a transparent conductive layer (ITO film), which is covered with a layer of hardened, smooth and scratch-proof plastic layer on the outer surface.
 Its inner surface is also coated with ITO, which is separated by many tiny (less than one-thousandth of an inch) transparent isolation points between the two conductive layers.
 When the finger touches the screen, the two layers of ITO contacts, the resistance changes, and signals are generated in the X and Y directions.
 The controller calculates the XY coordinates of the contact points according to the detected resistance changes and then carries out the corresponding operation according to the coordinates.
 Therefore, this technology must use hard objects to apply force to the screen, then get the touching effect.

 <5> The advantages of resistive touch screens:

 A. Low cost, good response sensitivity.

-B. It can adapt to all kinds of harsh environments, such as rain, snow, high temperature, ultra-low temperature, and any circumstances, such as bathroom, sauna room.
-Besides, users can use with anything to touch the screen, such as pens, nails, toothpicks, etc.
+B. It can adapt to all kinds of harsh environments, such as rain, snow, high temperature, ultra-low temperature, and any circumstances, such as the bathroom, sauna room.
+Besides, users can use anything to touch the screen, such as pens, nails, toothpicks, etc.

 <6> Disadvantage of the resistance screen: